isaacnmm/pestpolicy-hugo2XX/content/posts/is-borax-safe-for-dogs/index.md

 Borax is a chemical compound (Na2B4O7(OH)410H2O) that has multiple uses in industry, but many people use it as a laundry booster or as an insecticide because of its low toxicity to mammals and birds.
 **But, just how toxic is borax to dogs?**
 - **Dogs are susceptible to borax toxicity at over 0.02 oz per lb of body weight.
 It will **[**cause clinical signs**](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470699010)** like loss of appetite, retching, diarrhea, vomiting, abdominal pain, anemic skin/ gums, shock, and **[**death**](https://jamanetwork.com/journals/jama/article-abstract/274229)**.**
-- **The dog exposed to borax or boric acid frequently vomits, produces stools with blue-green substance or blood, and becomes lethargic or droopy-eyed.�**
+- **The dog exposed to borax or boric acid frequently vomits, produces stools with blue-green substance or blood, and becomes lethargic or droopy-eyed.**

 ## **Is Borax Safe For Dogs?**
 Borax is a chemical compound that can be found at many grocery stores.
 But the real question is how much borax can a small dog eat before being dangerous?